 A family history of BDD or a similar mental disorder

 A mental health professional will diagnose BDD based on your symptoms and how much they affect your life.

 To be diagnosed with BDD:

 You must be abnormally concerned about a small or nonexistent body flaw

 Your thoughts about your body flaw must be severe enough that they interfere with your ability to function normally

 Other mental health disorders must be ruled out as a cause of your symptoms

 Other mental health disorders that are common in people with BDD include obsessive compulsive disorder, social anxiety, depression, and eating disorders.

 Treatment for BDD may include talk therapy or medications.
 The best treatment is probably a combination of the two.
 Cognitive behavioral therapy (CBT) is the most effective talk therapy.
 In CBT, you work with a mental health professional to replace negative thoughts and thought patterns with positive thoughts.
 The antidepressant drugs known as selective serotonin reuptake inhibitors usually work best for BDD.

 The best way to prevent BDD from becoming a serious problem is to catch it early.
 BDD tends to get worse with age.
 Plastic surgery to correct a body flaw rarely helps.
-If you have a child or teenager who seems overly worried about his or her appearance and needs constant reassurance, talk with your doctor.
-If you have symptoms of BDD yourself, talk with your doctor or a mental health professional.
+If you have a child or teenager who seems overly worried about his or her appearance and needs constant reassurance, talk with your health care provider.
+If you have symptoms of BDD yourself, talk with your health care provider or a mental health professional.